 In many aspects, it is important and valuable that researchers and doctoral students have the opportunity to work in relevant contexts, environments and networks.
 These may include exchanges and interactions with senior researchers, with other doctoral students, with performing artists and with the surrounding society.

 The Faculty of Fine and Performing Arts, is home to the Inter Arts Center (IAC), a center dedicated in promoting the development of artistic research, supporting interdisciplinary collaboration and interaction with the wider cultural community.
-Read more about the Inter Arts Center.
+Read more about the Inter Arts Center here:

-In the field of music education, annual conferences and publishing opportunities are offered within the framework of a Nordic network, the Nordic Network for Research in Music Education (NNRME).
+In the field of music education, annual conferences and publishing opportunities are offered within the framework of a Nordic network, find more information here:

-The login page and further information can be found here:
+Further information on user accounts can be found here:

 7. Activity and funding – reporting